 Chair Crist requested that District staff include Valley Fever information on our District’s website.

-Chair Crist provided an update on the District grant project for the purchase of electric commercial grade lawnmowers, stating that they have been delivered and will be on display during the Antelope Valley Fair
+Chair Crist provided an update on the District grant project for the purchase of electric commercial grade lawnmowers, stating that they have been delivered and will be on display during the Antelope Valley Fair.

 The meeting was adjourned at 10:20 a.m. to the next regularly scheduled Governing Board Meeting, Tuesday, September 19, 2017.